pusher/pusher-http-ruby/README.md

 - `channels_client.channel_users('channel_name')` returns a list of all the users subscribed to the channel.

-- `channels_client.channels` returns information about all the channels in your Pusher application.
+- `channels_client.channels` returns information about all the channels in your Pusher Channels application.

 ### Asynchronous requests